ethanjli/ublue-forklift-sysext-demo/README.md

 4. Run `systemd-sysext refresh`.
 5. Run `systemctl daemon-reload`.
 6. Run `systemctl restart --no-block sockets.target timers.target multi-user.target default.target`.
+   Warning: if you run `forklift-stage-apply-systemd` after boot, this will not attempt to stop any systemd units associated with sysexts/confexts which you've removed after boot.
+This is why I recommend just rebooting instead.
-7. Run `forklift stage apply` to update Docker Compose apps (if there are any), and record in Forklift's stage store that the staged pallet bundle was successfully applied.
+7. Run `forklift stage apply` to update the deployed Docker Compose apps (if there are any), and record in Forklift's stage store that the staged pallet bundle was successfully applied (so that it won't be garbage-collected if you run `forklift stage prune-bundles` to clean up Forklift's stage store).

 You should then see new extensions if you run `systemd-sysext status`.
 On your next reboot, you'll see that a new service has run as part of boot if you run `systemctl status hello-from-confext.service`.

-You can also subsequently switch to another pallet from GitHub/GitLab/etc. using the same `forklift pallet switch` command.
+You can also subsequently switch to another pallet from GitHub/GitLab/etc. using the `forklift pallet switch` command.
 Each time you run `forklift pallet switch` or `forklift pallet stage`, forklift will create a new staged pallet bundle in the stage store.
-You can query and modify the state of your stage store with `forklift stage show` and other subcommands of `forklift stage`.
+You can query and modify the state of your stage store with `forklift stage show` and with other subcommands of `forklift stage`.

 ### Modify a pallet and use it